 JIT reduces the amount of time that you need to retain items in your warehouse by as much as possible.
 Because inventory turns over more quickly, you can reduce the amount of warehouse or storage space required to store goods.

 Excess inventory can double storage costs.
 A just-in-time approach keeps warehouse holding expenses low.
 Because you only order when a consumer orders, your item is sold before it arrives to you, eliminating the need to store it.
 Businesses that adopt a just-in-time inventory system can greatly reduce or eliminate their warehouse inventory.

 Because JIT demands commencing production only when an order arrives, you must source raw materials locally.
 Local sourcing also saves time and costs on transportation.

-Adopt the JIT inventory management system to reduce waste, cut on costs, and empower your team to become more efficient.
+Adopt the JIT inventory management system to reduce waste, cut costs, and empower your team to become more efficient.
 To support these goals, invest in digital technologies.
-Use iAuditor by SafetyCulture, one of the best apps for inventory management, to manage your stocks more efficiently than with the traditional way of paper-based inventories.
+Use SafetyCulture (formerly iAuditor), one of the best apps for inventory management, to manage your stocks more efficiently than with the traditional way of paper-based inventories.

-The following are ways iAuditor can help you implement the JIT system in your inventory management:
+The following are ways SafetyCulture can help you implement the JIT system in your inventory management: